arxenix/phpfuck/README.md

 - `'80'^0` -> `80`
   - (ab)use type juggling to cast a string to an int
 - Using a combination of the above tricks, you can get all of the digits 0-9
+- Can construct any string `/[0-9]+/` by concatenating digits
-- Can construct any number by concatenating digits and then casting to an int
+- Can obtain any number by casting to int
 - Constructing arbitrary strings requires a bit more work...
   - `(99999999999...)` -> `INF`
     - 309 9s gives us `INF`